NickMaev/react-core-boilerplate/README.md

 # Changes
 Version | Date | Description
 ---|---|---
 1.1 | 2018-10-16 | Fixed `AppRoute` component.
 Solved issue with passing params to components from React Router.
+If you want to fix it manually, see the commit [here](https://github.com/NickMaev/react-core-boilerplate/commit/34bef1c42879e73985633275c8fb499415c60d8a).

 # Description
 React Core Boilerplate is a starting point for building universal/isomorphic React applications with ASP.NET Core 2.